LOADING

 Lack of Competing Viewpoints and Perspectives

-One of the most important fears inside the minds of those opposing media consolidation is that the big media houses will silence alternate views, which can then result in a decline in democratic viewpoints.
-It is extraordinary to imagine that best a handful of media houses cater to billions of viewers.
+One of the most important fears of those opposing media consolidation is that the big media houses will silence alternate views, which can then result in a decline in democratic viewpoints.
+It is extraordinary to imagine that a handful of media houses cater to billions of viewers.

-They are liable for controlling all elements of the industry, from introduction and manufacturing to transport.
+They are liable for controlling all industry elements, from introduction and manufacturing to transport.
 This has brought about a lack of meaningful content and exchange of viewpoints within the media.
 So, every channel you track into expresses equal reviews.
-There is marked censorship of content, especially if it’s far too arguable.
-The lack of diversity is a right away result of monopoly in the market and very little healthful market-based opposition.
+There is marked content censorship, especially if it’s far too arguable.
+The lack of diversity results from monopoly and very little healthful market-based opposition.

 Money Vs. Public Interest

-The loss of adequate opposition additionally means that media homes now run after money rather than serving public hobbies.
+Additionally, the loss of adequate opposition means that media homes now run after money rather than serving public hobbies.
 Since each media house is now ensured of a massive international target market, the focal point shifts from providing excellent services to getting extra money.
 Innovative or volatile thoughts are now squelched in prefer of ‘attempted and tested’ strategies.
-Moreover, with less competition, the media homes fee greater and, due to the shortage of options, the consumer has to pay.
+Moreover, with less competition, the media homes fee more, and the consumer must pay due to the shortage of options.

 Focus on Advertisers